16 MIN READ

 China is a vast subject.
-And there are countless schools of thought, historical references and philosophies to explain China, a country of 1.4 billion people, whose 5,000 years of unbroken civilization and the phenomenal rise make it both a political and a cultural enigma worth understanding.
-To a South Asian next door, the interest on China becomes more than academic.
+And there are countless schools of thought, historical references, and philosophies to explain China, a country of 1.4 billion people, whose 5,000 years of unbroken civilization and the phenomenal rise make it both a political and a cultural enigma worth understanding.
+To a South Asian next door, the interest in China becomes more than academic.

-The influence of Confucian thought points at Chinese inclination for consensus and compromises (“win-win situation”).
+The influence of Confucian thought points at the Chinese inclination for consensus and compromises (“win-win situation”).
 The Art of War by Sun Tzu tells the Chinese to keep a low profile while you gather your strength and avenge the enemy without them knowing you are powerful.
-There’s historical burden on China of imperial Britain, which waged a long war to get access to a vast market through gun boats and firepower, ultimately subjecting millions of Chinese to opium addiction.
+There’s the historical burden on China of imperial Britain, which waged a long war to get access to a vast market through gunboats and firepower, ultimately subjecting millions of Chinese to opium addiction.

-Perhaps the most well-known modern western writer on China is Henry Kissinger– a former US Secretary of State, a Nobel Laureate and a prolific author.
-A proponent of realpolitik, he negotiated the Paris accords to end the Vietnam War, made the détente with the Soviet Union possible, and lay the groundwork for the visit of US President Richard Nixon to China in 1972 to normalize relations with the Middle Kingdom.
+Perhaps the most well-known modern western writer on China is Henry Kissinger — a former US Secretary of State, Nobel Laureate, and prolific author.
+A proponent of realpolitik, he negotiated the Paris accords to end the Vietnam War, made the détente with the Soviet Union possible, and laid the groundwork for the visit of US President Richard Nixon to China in 1972 to normalize relations with the Middle Kingdom.

 Some see Kissinger as dutifully defending the Chinese side of the story and his politics (guided by realpolitik calculations) take precedence over the normative value system underpinned on human rights, freedom of expression and assembly, and democracy.